End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Summary and Outlook

-Looking forward, the remaining gap between the hybrid and pure meta-optic configurations shows that for each optical element compactness still trades against optical quality when refractive optics are replaced by meta-optics.
-Future work should therefore focus on more compact, fabrication-robust and sensor-aware system designs that are compatible with practical pixel sizes and more expressive optical devices such as multi-layer or nonlocal metasurfaces\cite{Stefanini2024, zhou2018multilayer, yang2025nonlocal}.
-Extending the present framework from three isolated wavelengths to continuous spectral bands and from static scenes to dynamic polarimetric imaging could further promote compact machine vision, remote sensing, and physical informed imaging\cite{colburn2018metasurface, Huang2024broadband}.
-Within that broader trajectory, the present work shows that meta-optics can be used not only as ultrathin replacements for conventional optical elements, but as learned physical encoders whose function is defined directly by the downstream inference task.
-We therefore expect end-to-end optical–digital co-design to become an increasingly important route toward compact, application-ready polarization imaging systems.
+Looking forward, future work should focus on more fabrication-robust and sensor-aware system designs that are compatible with practical pixel sizes and more expressive optical devices such as multilayer or nonlocal metasurfaces\cite{Stefanini2024, zhou2018multilayer, yang2025nonlocal}.
+Extending the present framework from three isolated wavelengths to continuous spectral bands\cite{colburn2018metasurface, Huang2024broadband}, from narrow-field operation to wide-FOV imaging\cite{hongli2024broadband, javed2026nearly, yeo2025neural, wirth2025wide}, from diffraction-limited systems to super-resolution imaging\cite{zhang2026supreso, tian2011survey} and from two-dimensional polarization recovery to depth-resolved polarimetric imaging \cite{arya2024end} could further broaden its applicability in scenarios such as compact machine vision\cite{liang2024metasurface}, remote sensing\cite{tyo2006review}, biomedical imaging\cite{wang2024use}, and physics-informed imaging\cite{lin2022end}.
+Within that broader trajectory, the present work shows that meta-optics can be used not only as ultrathin replacements for conventional optical elements, but as trainable physical encoders whose function is defined directly by these downstream inference tasks.
+We therefore expect end-to-end optical–digital co-design to become an increasingly important route toward application-ready imaging systems.